 Legal Recourse When Falsely Accused of a Crime

-What legal options do you have after having been wrongfully accused, prosecuted, then exonerated for a crime you did not commit?
+What legal options do you have after having been wrongfully accused, prosecuted, and then exonerated for a crime you did not commit?

-On this page we'll cover both scenarios as questions and answers to explain the legal concepts and requirements behind these types of claims.
+On this page, we'll cover both scenarios as questions and answers to explain the legal concepts and requirements behind these types of claims.

 Defamation or Slander